 top of page

 Wilma Woolf is a Visual Artist working in London.
 In 2020 she completed a Masters in Fine Art at Central Saint Martins, graduating with a Distinction.
-She has exhibited her work at The Tate Modern, Lethaby Gallery and had a solo show at Richard Saltoun Gallery showcasing her installation, Domestic.
+She has exhibited her work at The Tate Modern, V&A and at Richard Saltoun Gallery in Mayfair with a solo exhibition centred around her installation, Domestic.
 In 2022 Woolf was invited to the Houses of Parliament to display her work Domestic, which was then discussed by MP Rosie Duffiled in a House of Commons debate.
-She has recently been interviewed by Art Newspaper and has an upcoming exhibition at the Women's Art Collection early 2024.
+She has recently been interviewed by Art Newspaper and displayed her work "I Collected You Carefully" at the Richard Saltoun Gallery alongside an artist talk chaired by Hettie Judah, art critic and guardian journalist.
+Her latest exhibition was at the V&A in April 2024 as part of the 'Feminist Futures' exhibition.

 Integral to the meaning of her work is the making process.
 Her works are often memorialistic in nature and are both labour and research intensive.
 Through this making process she fulfils a personal devotional need to pay tribute to people whose lives have been affected and interrupted by injustice.